 - Val VANNET has a photograph of a Bakewell Pudding on Geo-graph, taken in October, 2004.

 - In 1860, the Bakewell and High Peak Rifle Corps was formed by men who wanted to learn to shoot and maintain the new "rifles" that were replacing the smooth-bore guns their fathers had used.

 - In 1899, D Company of the 2nd Volunteer Battalion Sherwood Foresters was stationed here.Capt.
 A. BROWN, commanding; G. H. TAYLOR-WHITEHEAD, lieut.; Sergt.
 James Henry GREEN, drill instructor.

-- In 1912, D Company of the 6th Territorial Battalion of the Sherwood Foresters was stationed here.
+- In 1912, D Company of the 6th Territorial Battalion of the Sherwood Foresters was stationed here at the Drill Hall.

 - Eirian EVANS has a photograph of the WWI War Memorial on Geo-graph, taken in October, 2007.

 - Roger CORNFOOT also has a photograph of the War Memorial on Geo-graph, taken in July, 2009.
 Although he only identifies it as a roundabout.

 - The Traces of War website shows us the parish has 10 Commonwealth War Graves from World War I and 2 from WWII.

 Gerald ENGLAND has a photograph of the War Memorial plaques on Geo-graph, taken in May, 2011.

 These 10 casualties from World War I are buried in the Bakewell Community Cemetery: